iamalexbrady/iamalexbrady.github.io/docs/_articles/life_in_hd.md

 title: Life in HD (the Horizontal Dimension)
 ---

-Life in the horizontal dimension.
+# Life in the horizontal dimension.

 The awakeners -- there are people destined to awaken to higher self awareness.

-To be very fucking clear ALL, every 100% of and every speck of life within the classical dimensions of time and space are me.¹
+To be very fucking clear: ALL, every, 100% of and the TOTALITY OF speck of life within the classical dimensions of time and space are me.¹

 What and where am I as this Totality?
 This is not an applicable question to me.
 Though I will provide a mental model.